 Another great option is the Mountain Heritage Center at Western Carolina University.
 The center is a regional resource for education and research that aims to celebrate the people, and the natural and cultural heritage of the Southern Appalachians.
 Check their calendar for event dates and times, and check their website for a complete list of current exhibits.
 The WCU Fine Arts Museum is a treat for culture lovers, rain or shine, with an impressive, high-quality art collection with over 1,200 works on display, along with theatrical performances.
 Art aficionados can find even more stops for their rainy day here.

 Head back to neighboring Sylva where there are several locally-owned shops to visit along Main Street.
 Browse the shelves of the three local bookstores, which offer rare, used and new reads.
 At the City Lights Bookstore, located above the City Lights Café, find a quiet corner to enjoy a good book and relax, or visit Soul Infusion Tea House & Bistro, carrying a wide variety of loose-leaf, organic premium teas served hot or cold.
-Watch the rain roll in while sampling authentic Jackson County beers along the Jackson County Ale Trail in Sylva.
-Breweries lining Sylva’s downtown area include Innovation Brewing, Balsam Falls Brewing Co. and Sneak E Squirrel.
+Watch the rain roll in while sampling authentic Jackson County brews in Sylva.
+Breweries lining Sylva’s downtown area include Innovation Brewing and Balsam Falls Brewing Co.
 These local beers offer a taste of Jackson County while escaping a dreary day in the mountains and are all located in a convenient one-mile strip.
 Bounce from brewery to brewery, and dodge the rain.

 For some more indoor and active fun, try Galaxy Lanes & Games, which offers guests 22 bowling lanes, video games, a pro shop with ball drilling, pool tables, and air hockey to keep the group entertained.
 Make the drive to Cherokee and visit Harrah’s Cherokee Casino Resort where slots are not the only activity to enjoy.
 The recently opened UltraStar Multi-tainment Center features bowling on 24 lanes, a restaurant, and a game center.